 Contemporary ecological risks are increasingly global in scale, scope, and impact with strong levels of interconnection not only across the borders of nations, but across continents.
 Action to address them, however, has to be taken at both global and national level.
 The environment is a classic common good: all benefit from healthy ecosystems and a pollution-free planet, while extraction of natural resources and pollution by some compromise the benefit for many.

 A number of international institutions oversee monitoring, assessment, and reporting on problem identification and implementation; they set standards, policies, and laws; and they support the development of institutional capacity to address existing and emerging problems at the national level.
-Governments crafted the institutional architecture for managing global ecological risks in the 1970s with the creation of the anchor institution for the global environment: the United Nations Environment Program, now known as UN Environment.
+Governments crafted the institutional architecture for managing global ecological risks in the 1970s with the creation of the anchor institution for the global environment: the United Nations Environment Program (UNEP).
 Global environmental conventions, also known as treaties or agreements, are the main international legal instrument for promoting collective action toward managing ecological risk and staying within the safe planetary operating space.
 Their number and membership has increased dramatically.

 About a dozen international treaties deal with global issues including climate change, land-system change, biosphere change, and chemicals and waste.
 These include the UN conventions on climate change, biodiversity, migratory species, trade in endangered species, desertification, persistent organic pollutants, among others.
 The expectation is that when countries implement their obligations under the treaties, the problems will be managed and ultimately resolved.
 At the national level, governments have established ministries and authorities to deal with environmental concerns, advocate for ecologically informed decision making, and improve national capacity.

 "The environment is a classic common good… extraction of natural resources and pollution by some compromise the benefit for many"